 - Preheat oven to 350° F and grease a 2-quart baking dish (I use an 8”x 11” glass baking dish) with ghee.
 Chop bread into 1” pieces and spread evenly on a baking sheet.
 Toast in the preheated oven for 20 minutes, flipping with a large spatula halfway through.
 Once toasted, place in an extra large mixing bowl and set aside to cool.

 - While the bread is toasting, chop the carrots and celery.
-Then, set a large skillet on medium heat and add 3 tbsp of garlic infused olive oil.
+Then, set a large skillet on medium heat and add 3 tablespoon of garlic infused olive oil.
 Once hot, add the celery and carrots and sauté for 3 minutes.
 Then, add the dried thyme, sage and rosemary and sauté for 30 seconds.
 Add ½ cup ghee and stir until melted.
 Finally, add the chicken broth, salt and pepper and stir until combined.

 - Remove skillet from heat.
 Add scallions to the bowl with the bread pieces and toss until combined.
 Drizzle broth mixture from the skillet (using a ladle if needed) onto the bread pieces and gently stir with a spoon until the bread is evenly coated.